apollo

 How does the drug interact with Disolv Syrup 200 ml:

-Taking Doxepin and Disolv Syrup 200 ml (in tablet or capsule form) together can increase the risk of stomach ulcers, bleeding, and gastrointestinal injury.
+Co-administration of Dimenhydrinate and Disolv Syrup 200 ml can increase the risk of developing stomach inflammation.

 How to manage the interaction:

-Taking Doxepin with Disolv Syrup 200 ml is not recommended, as it may lead to an interaction, it can be taken if prescribed by the doctor.
-However, consult the doctor immediately if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), loss of appetite, or dark, tarry stools.
+Taking Dimenhydrinate with Disolv Syrup 200 ml is generally avoided, as it may lead to an interaction, it can be taken if prescribed by the doctor.
+However, if you experience severe stomach pain, sudden lightheadedness, vomiting (especially with blood), or tarry stools, consult the doctor immediately.
 Do not discontinue any medications without a doctor's advice.

 Critical